Select Page

 Model assessment using the diagnostic plots

-In the “Distribution of the individual parameters” plot, the theoretical pre-selected parameter distributions (using the estimated population parameters) can be compared to the empirical distribution of individual parameters (histogram).
-In the “Settings”, if the “conditional distribution” option is chosen (default), the individual parameters for the histogram are drawn from the conditional probability p(\psi_i|y_i;\hat{\theta}) to obtain an unbiased estimator of p(\psi_i).
-This permit to better detect mis-specifications of the parameter distributions.
-On the contrary, if the empirical distribution of the estimated individual parameters (mean or mode option) is plotted, the eta-shrinkage can be seen (click on “information” in the “Settings” pop-up window to display it).
-The large eta-shrinkage for V means that the data does not allow us to correctly recover the individual volumes (plot on the right).
+In the “Distribution of the individual parameters” plot, the theoretical parameter distributions (using the estimated population parameters, shown with the line) can be compared to the empirical distribution of individual parameters (histogram).
+In the Settings section of the right panel, under display, you can choose how to display the individual parameters in the histogram.
+With the “conditional distribution” option (the default), the individual parameters are drawn from the conditional probability p(\psi_i|y_i;\hat{\theta}) to obtain an unbiased estimator of p(\psi_i).
+This allows better detection of parameter distribution mis-specifications.
+With the “conditional mean” or “conditional mode (EBEs)” options, the shrinkage (specifically the \eta-shrinkage, based on the among-individual variation in the model) can be seen (click on “Information” in the General section to display it).
+The large shrinkage for V means that the data does not allow us to correctly estimate the individual volumes (right side of plot below).
 Note that the shrinkage is calculated differently in Nonmem and Monolix, see here for more details.

 In the “Correlation between random effects” plot, the random effects of the two parameters are plotted against each other.
 No clear correlation can be seen.